FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 Notice of Motion submitted by Councillor C. Slattery

-**I will move at the next Meeting that Limerick City and County Council write to the Minster**

-**for Justice to ask for an update on the legislation being drafted to amend the Criminal**

-**Justice Act, 1994, to ban the wearing of balaclavas and other face coverings at protests**

-**where they are used to conceal a person's identity; and to request that the legislation**

-**includes measures to ban balaclavas and face coverings on persons trying to conceal their**

-**identity to commit a crime (i) in public places and (ii) while riding scrambler bikes.**
+**I will move at the next Meeting that Limerick City and County Council write to the Minsterfor Justice to ask for an update on the legislation being drafted to amend the CriminalJustice Act, 1994, to ban the wearing of balaclavas and other face coverings at protestswhere they are used to conceal a person's identity; and to request that the legislationincludes measures to ban balaclavas and face coverings on persons trying to conceal theiridentity to commit a crime (i) in public places and (ii) while riding scrambler bikes.**

 The Motion was proposed by Councillor Slattery and seconded by Councillor Pond.